 Invited Speaker Appointments

-Cunningham, J. (2018) Family and context: understanding family business and entrepreneurial diversity.
-Keynote address, Entrepreneurship and Family Enterprise Research International Conference, Edinburgh, June.
+Cunningham, J. (2018) Keynote Speech: Family and context: understanding family business and entrepreneurial diversity, Entrepreneurship and Family Enterprise Research International Conference (EFERIC), Edinburgh, Scotland.

-Cunningham, J. (2016) Evidence-based HRM: the case of family business.
+Cunningham, J. (2016) Applications of HRM: the case of family business.
 Guest lecture.
 University of Edinburgh, November.

-Cunningham, J. (2016) Knowledge sharing culture in succession.
-The Sottish Family Business Conference.
-Family Business United.
-Glasgow, October.
+Cunningham, J. (2016) Knowledge sharing cultures.
+Family Business United – Scotland.
+Family & Business Strategy – Governance and Succession.
+Practitioner conference, Glasgow, October.

 Cunningham, J. (2016) Leadership approaches to knowledge sharing in small family firms.
 Entrepreneurship 2020: researcher development workshop.
 HEC Paris and Heriot Watt.
 Doha, Qatar, April.

 Cunningham, J. (2015) Leadership strategies within small family firms.
 SAMS Workshop: Advancing understanding of the management strategies adopted by family-owned businesses; Queen’s University Belfast, April